shsethi/shsethi.github.io/pages/notes.md

 title: Digital Garden
 ---

-My Digital garden of notes on topics of interest.
-These are mix of things i read, listen and have epiphany about.
+My Digital garden is mix of things i read, listen and have epiphany about.
+Here is a collection of essays, notes, and half-baked explorations.